Fix Connection Errors & Problems In Valorant

 The issue could be Riot Vanguard and if this is the case then you are going to have issues trying to play online as this is required to play Valorant online.

 - Right-click the Windows start menu icon > Click “Apps and Features“

 - In the box that says “Search this list” type “Riot Vanguard“

 - Now click the “Uninstall” button to remove Vanguard

 - Launch Valorant then Riot Vanguard will install again > Once finished restart your computer

-7. Update Network Drivers – Install the latest drivers for your network adapter:
+Install the latest driver for your network adapter.

 - Visit the manufacturer’s website for your network card and install them